 - Admission: $11.99-plus/ticket, $10/parking; ticket prices increase in the summer

-This aquarium offers the once in a lifetime experience to touch a sea urchin’s spine and feel between a sea star’s arms at the Discovery Reef Tide Pool.
+This aquarium offers the chance to touch a sea urchin’s spine and between a sea star’s arms at the Discovery Reef Tide Pool.
 Manatee Coast Boat, another popular attraction at this aquarium, houses West Indian Manatees.
-This interactive manatee exhibit offers aquarium goers a first hand look at how these gentle sea cows are protected at the Columbus Zoo.
+This interactive manatee exhibit offers a firsthand look at how these gentle sea cows are protected at the Columbus Zoo.

 - Address: 2000 Sycamore St., Cleveland, Ohio

 - Phone: 216-862-8803

 - Admission: $19.95/adults, $17.95/ages 60-plus, $13.95/ages 2-12, free/ages 2 and under and guests over 100; military and college discounts apply